Andrii87/crash-course/docs/Lesson1.md

     Roku actually supports 2 entry point functions, `main` or `runUserInterface`.
 You must define one or the other for the app to launch.
 They both do the same thing, so take your pick.
 Personally, I prefer the concise mystery of tradition's `main`.
     Here's the documentation: https://sdkdocs.roku.com/display/sdkdoc/Development+Environment+Overview#DevelopmentEnvironmentOverview-EntryPoints

 That's it for Lesson 1.
 At this point you should be familiar with the basics of the Roku workflow.
 Now would be a good time to get familiar with Atom and a deploy script or package.
 You will be sideloading the app many, many times for the remainder of your Roku career.
 If you want to use bash & curl, this script is a good one: https://stackoverflow.com/questions/45285806/programmatically-upload-roku-channel-without-eclipse-plugin/45405595#45405595
-_Or just use  VS Code with recomended extentions to sideload app._
+_Or just use  VS Code with recomended extentions to sideload app.
+It is much easier_

 Next Up:
 [Lesson 2: Screen, Components, and Resolution](Lesson2.md)